VADv2: End-to-End Vectorized Autonomous Driving via Probabilistic Planning: Experiments

 \subsection{Visualization}

-Fig.~\ref{fig:vis} presents some qualitative results of VADv2.
-The first image showcases multi-modal planning trajectories predicted by VADv2 at different driving speeds.
-The second image showcases VADv2's predictions of both forward creeping and multi-modal left-turn trajectories in a lane-changing scenario.
-The third image depicts a right lane-changing scenario at an intersection, where VADv2 predicts multiple trajectories for both going straight and changing lanes to the right.
-The final image demonstrates a lane-changing scenario where there is a vehicle in the target lane, and VADv2 predicts multiple reasonable lane-changing trajectories.
+Figure~\ref{fig:vis} presents qualitative results of \thename.
+The top left image shows multi-modal planning trajectories at different driving speeds.
+The top right shows both forward creeping and left lane-changing.
+The bottom left shows a right-lane change scenario at an intersection, where both temporary straight and immediate lane-change trajectories are predicted.
+The bottom right depicts a lane-change with a vehicle in the target lane, and \thename generates multiple reasonable trajectories.